-Ger neral Services that our plan pays for What you must pay Community Transition Services \$0 The plan will pay for one-time expenses for you to transition from a nursing home to another residence where you are responsible for your own living arrangement.
+Gen eral Services that our plan pays for What you must pay Community Transition Services \$O The plan will pay for one-time expenses for you to transition from a nursing home to another residence where you are responsible for your own living arrangement.
 Covered services may include: housing or security deposits utility hook-ups and deposits (excludes television and internet) furniture (limited) appliances (limited) moving expenses (excludes diversion or recreational devices) cleaning including pest eradication, allergen control, and over-all cleaning This service does not include ongoing monthly rental or mortgage expense, regular utility charges, or items that are intended for purely diversional or recreational purposes.
 Coverage is limited to once per year.
-Prior authorization is required.

-Ger neral Services that our plan pays for What you must pay Ú Counseling to stop smoking or tobacco use \$0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: The plan will pay for two counseling quit attempts in a 12 month period as a preventive service.
+Prior authorization is required. ú Counseling to stop smoking or tobacco use \$ 0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: The plan will pay for two counseling quit attempts in a 12 month period as a preventive service.
 This service is free for you.
 Each counseling attempt includes up to four face-to-face visits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: The plan will pay for two counseling quit attempts within a 12 month period.
+If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: The plan will pay for two counseling quit attempts within a 12 month period.
 Each counseling attempt includes up to four face-to-face visits.
-In addition, the plan offers smoking cessation counseling sessions (up to 42 per year).
-Talk to your Care Coordinator for more information

-eral Services that our plan pays for What you must pay

-Dental services \$0

-Aetna Better Health Premier Plan will pay for the following services:

-Preventive dental services

-Examinations and evaluations are covered once every six months

-Cleaning is a covered benefit once every six months

-Silver diamine fluoride treatment is covered with a maximum of six applications per lifetime

-• X-rays

-Bitewing x-rays are a covered benefit only once in a 12-month period

-A panoramic x-ray is a covered benefit once every five years

-A full mouth or complete series of x-rays is a covered benefit once every five years

-Fillings

-Tooth extractions

-Complete or partial dentures are covered once every five years

-Comprehensive dental services

-Diagnostic Services

-Restorative Services

-Periodontics; Extractions

-Prosthodontics

-Other Oral/Maxillofacial Surgery

-Other Services

-The Plan covers an additional benefit which allows for one dental planing and scaling treatment plan per year as necessitated by condition and with referral by physician and/or dental provider.

-Prior authorization is required.
+The plan covers up to 42 additional smoking cessation counseling sessions over Medicare.

+eral Services that our plan pays for What you must pay Dental services \$0 Aetna Better Health Premier Plan will pay for the following services: Preventive dental services Examinations and evaluations are covered once every six months Cleaning is a covered benefit once every six months Silver diamine fluoride treatment is covered with a maximum of six applications per lifetime X-rays Bitewing x-rays are a covered benefit only once in a 12-month period A panoramic x-ray is a covered benefit once every five years A full mouth or complete series of x-rays is a covered benefit once every five years Fillings Tooth extractions Complete or partial dentures are covered once every five years Sealants are covered once every three years, if criteria are met Indirect restorations (crowns) are covered once every 5 years per tooth, if criteria are met Root canal therapy/re-treatment of previous root canal Comprehensive periodontal evaluation Scaling in presence of inflammation Periodontal scaling and root planning Other periodontal maintenance The Plan covers one dental planing and scaling treatment per year with referral by physician and/or dental provider.
+Prior authorization may be required.